 What is an Ombudsman?

-Ombudsman is a representative who investigates complaints impartially, and advocates for improvements in policies and procedures.
+An Ombudsman is a representative who investigates complaints impartially, and advocates for improvements in policies and procedures.

 What is the Child Welfare Ombudsman Division?